rdegges/rdegges-blog/articles/2012/no-regrets.md

-# Randall Degges

-## This is an archived post This is an archived post

-[Previous][]   [Index][]   [Next][]

-### No Regrets
+Title: No Regrets

-October 10 2012, 4:35 PM  by Randall Degges

-![][]
+Date: 2012-10-10
+Tags: personal development

+![Dark Mage Sketch][]

 I've always been an extreme person.
 My internal motto has always been to either do something all the way, or not do it at all.

 When I was getting to know my wife (back when she was just my girlfriend), I think this scared her a bit.
 Always putting everything you have into everything you do is really draining (on yourself, and the people around you).

 If you're on a strict diet, your friends may not like it when you can't go out to certain restaurants with them.
 If you're on a strict time schedule, your friends may not like it when you can't hang out on the weekends.
 If you're building a company, your friends may not like the fact that you're always talking about your work.
 If you're lifting heavy weights six times a week, your friends may not like the fact that you're always completely exhausted.

 No matter what the situation, giving 100% of your effort to any one task is hard.
 It requires dedication, commitment, and pain.

 When my wife first told me how extreme I was from her point of view, I had to take a step back and think it over--was I really *that* extreme?
 Do I need to slow down?
 Should I pace myself more?
 So I did what anyone would do: I tried it.
 I slowed down, paced myself, and tried to relax more.

 After going through a few phases of being *not-so-extreme*, I realized that it just wasn't for me.
 If I'm not giving what I'm doing 100% of my effort, I tend to feel bad about myself--I tend to have regrets.

 There's nothing worse than looking back at: